 The duties of the South Area Advisory Council shall be advisory in nature, none of which will conflict with any of the powers and duties reserved by School Board policy to the Area Superintendent.

-The Area Advisory Council responsibilities shall include:
+The South Area Advisory Council responsibilities shall include:

-Section 1: Assisting in the identification of the educational needs and priorities of the schools within the area.
+Section 1: Assisting in the identification of the educational needs and priorities of the schools within the South area of the school district.

-Section 2: Coordinatingpromoting community resources and securing community support for the schools.
+Section 2: Coordinating and promoting community and parent resources and securing community and parent support and involvement for the schools in the South Area.

 Section 3: Offering assistance to individual School Advisory Forums and School Advisory Councils in understanding and fulfilling their duties and responsibilities.

 Section 4.
-Serving as a liaison between local Advisory Forums, School Advisory Councils, the area Advisory Council, and the District Advisory council.
+Serving as a liaison between local Advisory Forums, School Advisory Councils, the South Area Advisory Council, and the District Advisory council.

-Section 5: Area shall operate within established administrative guidelines.
+Section 5: The South Area Advisory Council shall operate within established administrative guidelines.

-Section 6: Electing representatives from the Area Advisory Council’s General membership to serve on the District Advisory Council
+Section 6: Electing representatives from the South Area Advisory Council’s General membership to serve on the District Advisory Council

 Section 7: In addition, advising and making recommendations to the South Area Superintendent pertaining to the needs and concerns of the school communities in the South Area.

 Section 8.
-As the South Area Advisory Council (and its subordinate organizations are apolitical, officers and members are prohibited from using their titles and or their positions to endorse, or give the impression of endorsing candidates for public office.
+As the South Area Advisory Council (and its subordinate organizations) are apolitical, officers and members are prohibited from using their titles and or their positions to endorse, or give the impression of endorsing candidates for public office.
 However, an officer or member may recite such membership or office when he/she is a candidate for public office.

 ARTICLE IV: MEMBERSHIP